 As a parent to two small children, I can’t tell you how many times I’ve grabbed the kitchen shears to cut their food into small pieces.
-My sister showed me this one when she grabbed scissors to cut a slice of pizza for her boys!
+My sister showed me this when she grabbed shears to cut a slice of pizza for her boys!
 It’s also great for things such as quesadillas, chicken strips, dried fruit, and so many other foods.

 Remove Crust from Bread